rmvdesign/digitalgarden/src/site/notes/Narrative/Concepts/Folklore/Cyclic Redundancy.md

 {"aliases":null,"tags":null,"dg-publish":true,"Universal Name":"","permalink":"/narrative/concepts/folklore/cyclic-redundancy/","dgPassFrontmatter":true}
 ---

-Reality, defined as "the setting and world in which all the stories in this vault take place", is part of a self-repeating learning programme designed to learn and archive as much about the whole of creation.
+Reality is part of a self-repeating learning programme designed to learn and archive as much about the whole of creation.
 This includes overarching insights such as the nature of physics, but also more macroscopic topics such as relationships, creativity and consciousness.
 The process of creation, letting creation rest, and destruction followed by the cycle starting anew but slightly adjusted this time is called **Cyclic Redundancy**.

 This is not to be confused with a *simulated universe*.
 While Reality might be similar in concept to a simulated universe, it does not have a "higher layer" and there is no "escape" from Reality.
 Instead, Reality itself is part of Reality.
 This is a direct logical paradox, but it is also a central part of the concept of Reality as a self-repeating learning program.
 The idea is that Reality is self-contained and self-sustaining, and that all knowledge and experience gained within it contributes to its ongoing evolution and understanding of the universe, even if that evolution does not impact the continuity of Reality directly.